Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 - He constantly threatens to leave.
 He demands you do something, or he’ll leave.
 He makes ultimatums.
 He is constantly questioning the strength of the marriage.
 He wants to be in control of it.
 He acts like he decides whether the marriage works or doesn’t.
 He doesn’t care about you.

 - He has no fight in him for love.
 Someone who wants a marriage and wants love is active about it.
-They fight for the marriage.
+They fight for the marriage not against it.

 Ignoring would definitely do more harm.